 Running along the Light Rail’s Blue Line, the Charlotte Rail Trail covers 3.5 miles of ground from Sedgefield all the way into Uptown.
-On top of that, its close proximity to the breweries makes it the top choice for beer runs.
-And we’re certainly not complaining.
+On top of that, its close proximity to breweries makes it the top choice for beer runs — and we’re certainly not complaining.
 The Charlotte Rail Trail is flat and will give you the best view of the skyline, which means that this trail is highly-trafficked most times of the day.
 So get your waving hand ready and practice saying “On your left!”.
 Oh, and be warned: there’s a 100% chance you’ll run into someone you know, and it will probably be last week’s awkward Tinder date.
 Whatever — we still swipe right for the Light Rail Trail.

 Did you know that Mallard Creek Greenway is the longest greenway in Charlotte?
-Fact.
-Just north of UNC Charlotte, this greenway in the University area features seven miles of both paved and gravel surfaces.
+Just north of UNC Charlotte, this greenway in the University area features 5.6 miles of both paved and gravel surfaces.
 The trail is perfect for an out-and-back, plus you’ll see lots of other runners, bikers, and rollerbladers along the way.

 Training for a marathon?
 These adjoining greenways are by far the most popular spots for those SLRs (slow, long runs).
 Running nearly six miles through South Charlotte, you get a little bit of everything in terms of surface — we’re talking asphalt, gravel, and boardwalk.
 Nestled in the trees, there’s also plenty of nature for you bird enthusiasts out there.
 Just watch your step — nature means snakes!
 But reptiles aside, there are multiple entrances, making this trail super accessible no matter where you are in South Charlotte.